Complete Shopify Guide for 2021

-To get an idea of how serious Shopify is about competing against Amazon, consider the following: in mid-2020, the company will play television commercials in twelve North American markets, and the campaign will focus on how prospective ecommerce entrepreneurs can quickly get started with setting up a Shopify store.
+To get an idea of how serious Shopify is about competing against Amazon, consider the following: in mid-2020, the company played television commercials in twelve North American markets, and the campaign focused on how prospective ecommerce entrepreneurs can quickly get started with setting up a Shopify store.

-In addition to these TV spots, which will feature a “let’s make you a business theme,” Shopify will also promote its brand on radio stations, social media channels, and digital video outlets.
+In addition to these TV spots, which featured a “let’s make you a business theme,” Shopify also promoted its brand on radio stations, social media channels, and digital video outlets.